Education on Personal Loans

 • To be repaid in full after one to six months of payments.

 • Much more affordable than payday loans.
-There is a maximum APR percentage that can’t be exceeded for a payday alternative loan.
-And application fees are capped at $20.
+There’s a maximum APR percentage that can’t be exceeded for a payday alternative loan.
+Application fees are also capped at $20.

 • Given to borrowers one at a time.
 A borrower may not take out more than three PALs in a six-month period.